SunbirdAI/sunbird-ai-api/README.md

     RUNPOD_ENDPOINT
     AUDIO_CONTENT_BUCKET_NAME
     ```
+    **NB: Reach out to the engineering team to get these environment variables.**

  ### Install [Redis](https://redis.io/), this is required for the Rate Limiting functionality.
 ```bash
 sudo apt update && sudo apt install redis-server